 Rough sleepers: access to services and support (England) (CBP07698) provides an overview of the support and services – including accommodation, health, welfare, training, employment and voter registration – that are available for rough sleepers in England, and the challenges rough sleepers can face in accessing them.

-Constituency Casework: Anti-Social Behaviour (CBP07270) provides information to assist MPs and their staff in dealing with enquiries from constituents regarding anti-social behaviour.
+A short guide to anti-social behaviour complaints (CBP09125) provides information to assist MPs and their staff in dealing with casework involving anti-social behaviour.

 Documents to download